finos/legend/.github/CONTRIBUTING.md

 ## Making Code (Including Documentation) Changes
 ### Prerequisites
 #### Github ID
+Alloy makes use of both GitLab and GitHub infrastructure but, consistent with the FINOS infrastructure strategy, uses GitHub accounts as its default for authentication.
+All committers to FINOS repos, including pilot phase modelers, must have GitHub IDs.

-#### FINOS Contributor License Agreement
+#### FINOS Contributor License Agreement ("CLA")
-A CLA is a document that specifies how a project is allowed to use your contribution; they are commonly used in many open source projects.
+A Contributor License Agreement ("CLA") is a document that specifies how a project is allowed to use your contribution; they are commonly used in many open source projects.

 _NOTE:_ Commits and pull requests to FINOS project repositories, including Alloy, will only be accepted from those contributors with an active, executed Individual Contributor License Agreement (ICLA) with FINOS OR who are covered under an existing and active Corporate Contribution License Agreement (CCLA) executed with FINOS.
 See the [Contribute page on the FINOS Wiki for more information](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/83034172/Contribute).
 Commits from individuals not covered under an ICLA or CCLA will be flagged and blocked by the FINOS ["CLA Bot" tool](https://github.com/finos/cla-bot).
 Please note that some CCLAs require individuals/employees to be explicitly named on the CCLA.
 PRs submitted to the purealloy project cannot be accepted until you have a CLA in place with the Foundation.
 CLAs are also required for modelers participating in the pilot.